 Plan your style

 Efficient resumes win, every time.
-A great design creates a great first impression, helping your words score.
-To that end, layout is key in putting a reader’s attention where you want it.
+Great designed resume templates create a great first impression, helping your words score.
+To that end, a layout is key in putting a reader’s attention where you want it.

 - Scannability – use short paragraphs for introduction and context.
 Use one-line bullets to make vital points tying into the job specification.

-- White space – less is always more.
-Well structured titles grab attention, bold first words draw attention deeper, short sentences deliver the payload fast.
+- White space – make use of your sufficient white space which will highlight your professional experiences or accomplishments and urge the recruiter to invite you for a personal interview.
+Well, structured titles grab attention, bold first words draw attention deeper, short sentences deliver the payload fast.

 - POV – You’re selling yourself, so write in the first person.

-A tried and tested template can nail both design and layout, leaving you free to put effort into what makes most difference to your prospects – you and your words.
+A tried and tested resume template can nail both design and layout, leaving you free to put effort into what makes the most difference to your prospects – you and your words.

 Choose your type of resume

-- Chronological resumes are commonly used by people near the start of their career.
-A current role is listed first, then previous roles going backwards in time.
+- Chronological resumes are commonly used by people near the start of their careers.
+A current role is listed first, then previous roles going backward in time.